eempc/TaxiProject/README.md

 Pages 562 to 569 are in TextbookPages.pdf

 > Here is a possible series of development steps for the taxi company application - Page 562
 >* Enable a single passenger to be picked up and taken to her destination by a single taxi
+>* * KM: *(complexity of this looks ok)*
 >* Provide sufficient taxis to enable multiple independent passengers to be picked up and taken to their destinations concurrently.
+>* * KM: *(this should be broken down into further development steps to break down the build work)*
->* Enable a single passenger to be picked up and taken to his destination by a single shuttle.
+>* Enable a single passenger to be picked up and taken to his destination by a single shuttle
+>* * KM: *(complexity of this looks ok)*.
->* Ensure that details are recorded of passengers for whom there is no free vehicle.
+>* Ensure that details are recorded of passengers for whom there is no free vehicle
+>* * KM: *(complexity of this looks ok but there's a step missing in the development work for "enable a single passenger to request a pickup")*.
->* Enable a single shuttle to pick up multiple passengers and carry them concurrently to their destinations.
+>* Enable a single shuttle to pick up multiple passengers and carry them concurrently to their destinations
+>* * KM: *(complexity of this looks ok but we might need to add functionality to allow a passenger to specify if they want "pooled" with other passengers or if they want to ride alone)*.
->* Provide a GUI to display the activities of all active vehicles and passengers within the simulation.
+>* Provide a GUI to display the activities of all active vehicles and passengers within the simulation
+>* * KM: *(complexity of this is high)*.
->* Ensure that taxis and shuttles are able to operate concurrently.
+>* Ensure that taxis and shuttles are able to operate concurrently
+>* * KM: *(I think this is in the wrong order and should be completed after step 1)*.
->* Provide all remaining functionality, including full statistical data.
+>* Provide all remaining functionality, including full statistical data
+>* * KM: *(too vague, complexity too high, needs broken down further and specified)*.

  > **Exercise 16.17** Critically assess the list of steps we have outlined, with the following questions in mind.
 Do
 > you feel the order is  appropriate?
 Is the level of complexity of each too high, too low, or just right?
 Are there